 Stratford Chefs School is a not-for-profit career college focused on the innovative, hands-on training of high quality, aspiring chefs and culinary entrepreneurs.

-This model has enabled the Stratford Chefs School to both set and maintain a high standard of excellence for its culinary training program, a program whose graduates have made significant contributions to the recent development of a distinctive Canadian cuisine.
+This model has enabled the Stratford Chefs School to both set and maintain a high standard of excellence for its culinary training program, a program whose graduates have made significant contributions to the development of a distinctive Canadian cuisine.

 We appreciate that the success and longevity of the culinary program offered by the Stratford Chefs School would not be possible without the enduring support of a generous community.
-We recognize that strong bonds have been built between the School and the local businesses, organizations, and individuals over the years – your contributions have helped keep the Stratford Chefs School and the richness of its educational program a reality for more than 700 successful graduates.
+We recognize that strong bonds have been built between the School and the local businesses, organizations, and individuals over the years – your contributions have helped keep the Stratford Chefs School and the richness of its educational program a reality for more than 750 graduates.

 With your continued support, the Stratford Chefs School will maintain an unparalleled standard in the field of contemporary gastronomy and hospitality.

 Financial contributions can be directed to one of four areas:

 From 1983 through 2016, the School held part-time leases at two downtown restaurants—Rundles Restaurant and The Prune.
 Both of these restaurants were integral to our founding history and current success.

 In 2017, the School opened two full-time teaching facilities in the heart of Stratford’s downtown.
 ‘The Kitchens’ houses two custom-built commercial teaching kitchens along with a dining room, and other necessary amenities.
 One block away, ‘The Learning Centre’ houses administrative office space and meeting space in addition to a large lecture room and library space.